codemucker/govhack_2025/docs/project.md

 ### Our Solution

-The AU Red Tape Navigator transforms this complexity into clarity through:
+The LegalEase transforms this complexity into clarity through:

 1. **Intelligent Understanding**: AI that speaks your language, not legalese
 2. **Comprehensive Coverage**: All three levels of government in one place